Flux Analysis in Accounting: A Complete Guide

 Flux analysis is an excellent tool for communicating across departments.
 The data can help monitor the performance of various departments and create a foundation for answering strategic questions.
 For example, it can help finance work with marketing to determine how much you should spend on ads.

 When a large fluctuation occurs, the data can start conversations that lead to business solutions.
-If you find that you marketing's ad spend has increased significantly month-over-month, you can work with the team to see whether those expenditures are accompanied by a similar increase in conversions.
+If you find that your marketing’s ad spend has increased significantly month-over-month, you can work with the team to see whether those expenditures are accompanied by a similar increase in conversions.

 For public companies, flux reports are also important as CPAs and auditors will likely require explanations from your business for material fluctuations to give their approval on your financial statements.
 But private companies can set themselves up for future success by establishing that same level of financial rigor early on.
 Companies that have visibility into fluxes in financial reporting on a monthly and quarterly basis rather than just at the end of each fiscal year get deeper insight into trends in their data and create a stronger foundation for forecasting the future while making more agile decisions that save time and money in the long run.